gatein/gatein-portal/sample/extension/README.txt

 # On JBoss (tested on JBoss 5.1.0.GA)
 ########################################

-We assume that you have a clean JBoss version of GateIn: ie We assume that you have already the file exoplatform.ear in the deploy directory of jboss and you have the retlated application policy "exo-domain" in your conf/login-config.xml
+We assume that you have a clean JBoss version of GateIn: ie We assume that you have already the file gatein.ear in the deploy directory of jboss

 You need to: